nealbob/nealbob.github.io/_posts/2014-10-24-usingtheNCI.md

 # Logging in

-Once your'e approved you'll receive a username via email and a temporary password via sms.
+Once you're approved you'll receive a username and project code via email and a temporary password via sms.

 You login online via ssh (if your on windows or mac you will need an ssh client, see the [user guide](http://nci.org.au/services-support/getting-help/raijin-user-guide/)), on linux just open the terminal and type